Top UK Immigration Lawyers with Over 5000 Successful Applications

 • The Applicant’s partner’s (and/or Applicant’s, if they have valid permission to work in the UK) salaried or non-salaried employment income.
 This is further split into two further sub-categories:

-Category A: where the Applicant’s partner (and/or Applicant’s, if they have valid permission to work in the UK) has been working for their employer for 6 months or more and they are residing in the UK.
-This Category also covers the scenario where the Applicant is applying for entry clearance and the Applicant’s partner (also known as Sponsor) is overseas and returning to the UK with the Applicant.
+The Applicant’s partner (and/or Applicant, if permitted to work in the UK) must have worked for their employer for at least six months.
+They must also reside in the UK.
+This Category includes cases where the Applicant applies for entry clearance.
+Their partner (Sponsor) is overseas and returning together to the UK.

-Or Category B: where the Applicant’s partner (and/or Applicant if they have valid permission to work in the UK) has not been with their employer for 6 months or more, or where either of them have variable income.
+where the Applicant’s partner (and/or Applicant if they have valid permission to work in the UK) has not been with their employer for 6 months or more, or where either of them have variable income.
 Again, this category covers overseas Sponsors returning to the UK.

-• Income from Self – employment or received as a Director of a Specified Limited Company known as Categories F and G. Again, this can be income from the Applicant’s partner / Applicant (if they have valid permission to work in the UK).
-Income received in the last full financial year or an average of the last 2 full financial years can be relied upon.
+• Again, this can be income from the Applicant’s partner / Applicant (if they have valid permission to work in the UK).
+Applicants can rely on income from the last full financial year or the average of the past two years.
 The relevant financial year(s) depends upon whether the Applicant is relying upon self-employment income or director income.

-Specified Evidence to demonstrate you meet the Minimum Income Requirement
+Specified Evidence to Demonstrate You Meet the Minimum Income Requirement

-Are further increases to the Minimum Income Requirement coming?
+Are Further Increases to the Minimum Income Requirement Coming?

 Profile Picture